Are you planning a trip to Bali? Ooooh — lucky you! This ten-day Bali itinerary will help you plan the perfect trip to paradise!

 - Pura Tanah Lot

 Day 7: Nusa Penida

 Nusa Penida is part of the Nusa Islands, a collection of three islands that also includes Nusa Lembongan, and Nusa Ceningan.
-So technically, Nusa Penida isn’t in Bali, but it is a fantastic day trip!

 The best way to get to Nusa Penida is actually to take a tour.
 If you decide to try to visit this island on your own, you’ll have to navigate ferry rides, winding roads, and challenging hiking paths.
 It’s a much better option to have a local guide you to your desired destinations.